PIReTship/bookdata-tools/README.md

 This repository contains the code to import and integrate the book and rating data that we work with.
+It imports and integrates data from several sources in a single PostgreSQL database; import scripts are primarily in Python, with Rust code for high-throughput processing of raw data files.

 If you use these scripts in any published reseaerch, cite [our paper](https://md.ekstrandom.net/pubs/book-author-gender):